1914 fleet review: Background

 From 1912 the Royal Navy maintained three fleets in home waters.
-The First Fleet was the main regular force of post-Dreadnought battleships and battlecruisers, kept active and fully crewed by regular sailors in peacetime; the Second Fleet, generally of older vessels, was staffed by reduced crews sufficient to carry out routine maintenance, put to sea for short periods and man part of their armament; the Third Fleet was a reserve manned by skeleton crews to carry out essential maintenance only and not capable of putting to sea without additional manpower.
+The First Fleet was the main regular force of dreadnought battleships and battlecruisers, kept active and fully crewed by regular sailors in peacetime; the Second Fleet, generally of older vessels, was staffed by reduced crews sufficient to carry out routine maintenance, put to sea for short periods and man part of their armament; the Third Fleet was a reserve manned by skeleton crews to carry out essential maintenance only and not capable of putting to sea without additional manpower.

 The fleets generally held annual "grand manoeuvres" at sea as part of a training programme.
-In Autumn 1913 the First Lord of the Admiralty Winston Churchill ordered that the 1914 manoeuvres were to be abandoned as a cost-saving measure.
+In Autumn 1913 the First Lord of the Admiralty, Winston Churchill, ordered that the 1914 manoeuvres were to be abandoned as a cost-saving measure.
 Instead he ordered that a trial mobilisation be held to fully man the Second and Third Fleets.
 The mobilisation would test the process for bringing the reserve fleets up to war readiness and include some short exercises of manoeuvre.

-Germany, a great power rival of Britain, increased her strategic naval options in 1914 with the completion of the widening of the Kiel Canal to accept post-Dreadnought battleships, allowing their direct movement between the Baltic Sea and North Sea without passing through the Danish Straits.
+Germany, a great power rival of Britain, increased her strategic naval options in 1914 with the completion of the widening of the Kiel Canal to accept dreadnought battleships, allowing their direct movement between the Baltic Sea and North Sea without passing through the Danish Straits.
 The opening of the widened canal in late June was attended by a Royal Navy squadron.
 The test mobilisation of the Second and Third Fleets began on 15 July, at a time of escalating tensions in Europe following the 28 June assassination of Archduke Franz Ferdinand, but had been long-planned and the timing was coincidental.